danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 this means we have to use Members Injection(not preferred).

 ## Reflection Vs Code Generation
 It isn't all sunshine and rainbows.
-One of the most obvious tradeoffs for code generation vs reflection was we have to call the generated code somewhere instead of it being automatic, like Guice.
+One tradeoff for code generation vs reflection was we have to call the generated code somewhere instead of a more automatic-feeling solution, like Guice or Spring Dependency Injection.

 We also cannot inject private members using code generation, but reflection can.
 In some ways, Dagger 2 can be harder to use than a reflection-based DI framework.
 However, these sacrifices afford us an extremely fast dependency injector that's appropriate for Android.

+## Wrapping up
+Let's revisit those 3 questions from the beginning of the article and give an answer for each of them now:

+***"What is Dagger?"***
+Dagger is a Dependency Injection Framework and there are more like it including Guice and Spring Dependency Injection.

+***"Why would I ever use this?"***
+To help you facilitate the dependency injection pattern in your code, which helps you test and decouple your code.

+***"Is it actually this hard to set up?"***
+Yeah, I'd go ahead and say Dagger 2 is a bit hard to set up, but that's because it's based on 100% code generation instead of reflection.
+We make this tradeoff for performance gains on mobile devices.

+## Part 2
-In the next article, we'll discuss how to configure Dagger 2 in an Android app.
+Stay tuned for Part 2 where we'll discuss how to configure Dagger 2 in an Android app.

 [1]: https://github.com/google/guice
 [2]: https://github.com/square/dagger